New Jersey wildfire: Dramatic videos, photos reveal fearsome nature of fast-moving flames

 HOW TO WATCH FOX WEATHER

-The video also showed just how intense the smoke and flames were Tuesday as the wildfire burned through the Greenwood Forest Wildlife Management Area near Barnegat Township.
+The video also showed just how intense the smoke and flames were on Tuesday as the wildfire burned through the Greenwood Forest Wildlife Management Area near Barnegat Township.

 DOWNLOAD THE FREE FOX WEATHER APP